koxu1996/koxu1996.github.io/Casper-Staking-Guide.md

     make setup-rs
     make build-client-contracts -j

-## Generate keys
+## Generate the keys for your wallet

 If you do not have a pair of keys already generated, you can create them.
-Create new keys to transfer to and from exchanges with.
+Create new keys to transfer your tokens to and from exchanges.
 Keep a copy of your keys in a safe place!

-**IMPORTANT:** whatever path you save your keys to, you will need to edit further commands that reference the correct path.
+**IMPORTANT:** Note the path where you save your keys.
+Other commands in this tutorial will use this path and you will need to edit them to reference the correct path.

     casper-client keygen /path/to/your/key/storage
     PUBLIC_KEY_HEX=$(cat /path/to/your/key/storage/public_key_hex)

-## Start Delegating
+## Start delegating

-Once you have set up your smart contracts, installed the casper-client, and chosen a Validator on the network to whom you wish to delegate, you can send a deployment to a node on the network with an open RPC endpoint.
+Once you have set up your smart contracts, installed the casper-client, and chosen a validator on the network to whom you wish to delegate, you can send a deployment to a node on the network with an open RPC endpoint.
 The delegate smart contract requires just under 3 CSPR in gas, noted by the "payment-amount" command-line argument.

 The below command is set to delegate 555 CSPR to the indicated validator: